chazzka/clanekcathedral/clanek.md

 ### Supervised learning
 As shown in the above sections, the unsupervised learning led to undesired outcomes.
 If we consider pure supervised learning algorithm on the other hand, we quickly run into the opposite problem.
-Let us consider the alfa omega of supervised learning algorithms
+Let us consider the alpha omega of supervised learning algorithms, the Artifical Neural Network.

-No tak teď jsme si uvěodmili že teda není cesta používat unsupervised algortimy protože potřebujeme nejprve naučit co je správné a pak teprve ať nám řekne co je špatné.
-Nabízí se neuronka,

 #### ANN
-ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
+Artifical Neural Network is the supervised learning algorithm, where we construct a n-layer network of neurons and by backpropagating we alter the weigths ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
 To není tak uplně pravda, neuronku je potřeba naučit dobré i špatné, to je ten rozdíl.. zkus to více vysvětlit proč tomu tak je ,docela mě to dokonce zajímá.

 #### Novelty detection